 Avoid the busy times at City Hall, unless you don’t mind people in the background

 If you want that Grand Staircase shot however, let me know in advance as it will take a little more time and patience that we’ll need to build into the timeline.
-On Fridays I will say it’s near impossible.
+On Fridays it is sometimes very difficult or even impossible, but we will do our best and communicate with other patrons.

-The best chance of an empty staircase and the best light is 8am – 8.30am most days, particularly Tuesdays and Wednesdays.
+The best chance of an empty staircase and the best light is 8am – 8.15am most days, particularly Tuesdays and Wednesdays.
+But if you’re early, there’s more of a chance any day of the week!

 Allow time, and have a plan, for travel and parking